 HarvardX for Allston, presented officially as part of the community benefits package to Allston-Brighton residents, is a collaboration between HarvardX and the Harvard Allston Education Portal.
 AllstonX aims to bring the local community together with live events that are also livestreamed to learners from around the world.
-HarvardX for Allston intends to build upon the principle that technology should not take away from human interaction, but can transform in-person interactions and supplement learning experiences.
-HarvardX for Allston is related in spirit to BostonX, but is independent and Harvard-run.
+It intends to build upon the principle that technology should not take away from human interaction, but can transform in-person interactions and supplement learning experiences.

-Coursera & Udacity
+Coursera and Udacity

 Credit, Honored and Verified Certificates, and Credentialing

 At this time, edX and HarvardX do not offer for-credit MOOCs.
 Students who successfully complete a course (per the requirements of the instructor) may be able to receive an Honor Certificate through edX or a Verified Certificate (a fee-based option that requires users to “verify” their identity via webcam to prove they completed the course on their own).
 As of yet, HarvardX has only offered Honor certificates via edX (co-branded with edX and HarvardX).
 Experiments are being run through the Division of Continuing Education to offer fee-based HarvardX certificates of success (non-credit) that provide online students with greater access to on-campus resources and instructor and TF time and attention.
-MITx is experimenting with offering “series,” or fee-based certificates that require the student to complete a series of related online courses on edX.

 In May 2012, Harvard joined forces with MIT to form edX (edx.org), a not-for-profit enterprise that features learning designed specifically for interactive study via the web.
 Backed by a shared $60 million commitment from both institutions, edX is an enabling platform, allowing select university partners the ability to readily distribute course content and other academic materials.
 The goals of edX are to: 1) expand access to education worldwide; 2) improve teaching and learning on campuses and beyond; and 3) advance teaching and learning through educational research.